uc-cdis/gen3-community/Working Groups.md

 **How to Participate**

 These meetings are open to anyone in the Gen3 community.
-Reach out to fitz@uchicago.edu or just join the meeting!
+Reach out to support@gen3.org or just join the meeting!